-International Sanctions and the Petrochemicals Industry
+International Sanctions And The Petrochemicals Industry

-At the time of writing, Iranian officials were confident of reaching a deal on the country's nuclear programme in exchange for ending sanctions, which would enable Tehran to access billions in frozen funds as well as open it up to trade and investment.
-However, talks missed a July 20 deadline and the US warned that most sanctions would remain in place.
-Nevertheless, the increased potential for an easing of the international sanctions regime and the ongoing talks have encouraged foreign investor interest in the petrochemicals sector and exports are now recovering.
+At the time of writing, President Obama had relieved Iran of some of its nuclear-related sanctions and the EU was allowing trade in petrochemicals products.
+The increased potential for an easing of the international sanctions regime and the ongoing talks have encouraged foreign investor interest in the petrochemicals sector and exports are now recovering.